Academic Year: 2018/2019

 Bachelor's graduates are able to perform social work and intervention activities, operate on the territory on a network basis too and comply with roles and duties as defined in the social work professional profile.

 Occupational fields provided for this professional profile may be: bodies, public administration, public and private organizations in which professional social work is required, non-governmental and third sector’s organizations.
 First Cycle graduates may have access to professional licensing examinations leading to registration on the Italian roll of social workers (section B) and, once the examination has been passed, they gain the qualification of social worker.

-Open attendance though highly recommended for professional subjects; the apprenticeship’s attendance is compulsory.
+Open attendance though highly recommended for professional subjects.

 The educational activities include classroom teaching, seminars and workshops.

 During the whole university career, knowledge acquired by students will be assessed through written and oral exams.

 As an integral part of the university education of students enrolled in Social Sciences and Social Work, a guided professional apprenticeship is included, lasting 450 hours, organized for groups of apprentices and divided into two modules, leading to a final written report and a merit evaluation.